soniedarshan/EnvBot/USECASE.md

 Use Case 1
 ```
-Use Case: Create a meeting
+Use Case: Generate a DockerFile from Github repo
 1 Preconditions
-   User must have google calendar api tokens in system.
+   User must have code repository on Github.
 2 Main Flow
    User will request meeting and provide list of attendees [S1].
 Bot will provide  possible meeting times and user confirms [S2].
 Bot creates meeting and posts link [S3].
 3 Subflows